Primordial Black Holes from Primordial Voids: Conclusions and Discussions

 In this work we have investigated PBH formation from large negative curvature perturbations, what we dubbed as Primordial Voids.
 Using numerical relativity simulations, we demonstrated that sufficiently deep PVs undergo a nonlinear rebound at their center that triggers black hole formation.
 We report the amplitude thresholds and PBH mass scaling for several equations of state.
 The thresholds lie in the type-II region fluctuations, while the PBH collapse formed in the vicinity after these thresholds correspond to type-A. For a comparative reference, we have also extended our investigation to the case of positive-amplitude fluctuations.

-This work represents one of the first investigations into the previously overlooked phenomenology of underdensities that may have originated during cosmic inflation.
-Several interesting extensions remain for future work, including studying the effects of non-Gaussianities on the shape profile—particularly those that produce a negative skewness in the probability distribution function of $\zeta$, as these would enhance the abundance of PVs and their imprints in cosmological observations.
+This work represents one of the first explorations of the phenomenology associated with negative curvature perturbations generated during inflation.
+An important direction for future research is a more systematic study of the shape of the curvature profile.
+The profile can be modified by the width of the primordial power spectrum as well as by local non-Gaussianities, both of which influence the relative depth of the core and the height of the surrounding ridge.
+For sufficiently broad spectra, non-spherical features may also become relevant, and the statistics tend to favour sharper, shell–dominated configurations.
+A deeper understanding of how these shape variations affect the compaction function and the role of the three-Ricci curvature in the subsequent dynamics should ultimately improve analytical prescriptions for collapse thresholds for both positive and negative curvature profiles.
+We leave these extensions for future work.

-In addition, the question of whether PVs can form PBHs of type-B (from a "separate universe") has been left unanswered.
-Would these objects exist, they would correspond (at least initially) to a trapped region with an open-core geometry.
-It would be interesting to better undertenant the fate of such structures.
+A related open question concerns the possible existence of type-B PBHs sourced by PVs, corresponding to a ``separate universe'' configuration.
+If such objects can form, they would initially appear as trapped regions with an open-core geometry, and it would be important to clarify whether these evolve toward stable PBHs or instead disperse.
+A dedicated study would be required to address this scenario.

-Because underdensities or voids are necessarily present in any model that sufficiently enhances the scalar powerspectrum, it is important to take into account their associated phenomenology.
-Some examples include the generation of sound waves and related gravitational wave signatures \cite{Ning:2025ogq,Zeng:2025law}, the potentially relevant effects to matter-dominated epochs such for PBH reheating models \cite{Allahverdi:2025btx}, or even their potential role as catalysts for baryogenesis~\cite{Baumann:2007yr,Carr:2019hud, Garcia-Bellido:2019vlf,Despontin:2024jzp}.
+Furthermore, because underdensities or voids are necessarily present in any model that sufficiently enhances the scalar power spectrum, it is important to account for their associated phenomenology.
+Relevant examples include the generation of sound waves and the resulting gravitational wave signatures~\cite{Ning:2025ogq,Zeng:2025law}, potential effects during matter-dominated epochs such as those appearing in PBH reheating models~\cite{Allahverdi:2025btx}, or even their possible role in producing non-thermalized regions that act as catalysts for baryogenesis~\cite{Baumann:2007yr,Carr:2019hud,Garcia-Bellido:2019vlf,Despontin:2024jzp}.
+Understanding the signatures associated with relatively large positive and negative curvature fluctuations may help not only to constrain inflationary models at low frequencies, but also to elucidate potential mechanisms that address outstanding cosmological puzzles.

-Finally, extending this analysis to scalar-field-dominated cosmologies would also be relevant for scenarios where PBHs form shortly after inflation, either during a phase of kination\cite{Cheng:2025eas}, or (p)reheating~\cite{Khlopov:1985fch, Martin:2019nuw,Padilla:2025bkv,Milligan:2025zbu}.
+Finally, it would be valuable to extend the present analysis to scalar-field dominated epochs.
+PBH formation shortly after inflation, whether during a phase of kination~\cite{Cheng:2025eas} or during (p)reheating~\cite{Khlopov:1985fch,Martin:2019nuw,Padilla:2025bkv,Milligan:2025zbu}, involves dynamics that may differ significantly from those of a perfect fluid.
+Incorporating the effects of coherent scalar-field oscillations, scalar field gradients and nontrivial sound speeds would provide further insight on the viability of PBH formation (and other relics) during these early epochs.